Learning the Medicare Basics

 These plans combine Medicare Part A and Medicare Part B and often include prescription drug coverage (Medicare Part D).

+Sometimes, Medicare Advantage plans contain additional benefits that are not included in Original Medicare, such as vision, hearing, dental, and wellness programs (like gym memberships).
 Medicare Advantage plans can also cover more extra benefits than they have in the past, including services like transportation to doctor visits, over-the-counter drugs, adult day-care services, and other health-related services that promote your health and wellness.

 Medicare Advantage plans must provide you with minimum health benefits set by Medicare.